JeffersonLab/ejfat/simpleAPI/README.md

   #### Interacting with the Load Balancer (LB) & Control Plane (CP)

-There are 3 programs used to talk to the CP:
+There are 4 programs used to talk to the CP:

  - lbreserve
  - lbfree
  - lbmonitor
+ - lbgeturi

  **lbreserve** reserves an instance of a LB
  **lbfree** releases a reserved LB
  **lbmonitor** periodically prints the status of registered users of a CP
+ **lbgeturi** given a CP and a valid lbid, it returns the URI (minus token).

 ### **************************************************************
 ### Steps to running